Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 1st argument:
     - For items: An ingredient, the armor items the resistance applies to
     - For entities: A string, the entity tag to be given the resistance
-- 2nd argument: A number, the piercing resistance, may be null to not specify a resistance
+- 2nd argument: A number, the piercing resistance, may be `null`{:.p} to not specify a resistance
-- 3rd argument: A number, the slashing resistance, may be null to not specify a resistance
+- 3rd argument: A number, the slashing resistance, may be `null`{:.p} to not specify a resistance
-- 4th argument: A number, the crushing resistance, may be null to not specify a resistance
+- 4th argument: A number, the crushing resistance, may be `null`{:.p} to not specify a resistance
 - *Optional 5th argument*: A `ResourceLocation`, the name of the resistance

 ### Examples